 Summer camps are a fantastic way for children to meet new friends, learn essential life skills, participate in fun camp themes and feel like they belong to something bigger.
-The trouble is finding the best or right type of camp for the summer with all the options available in Connecticut.
+The trouble is finding the best or right type of camp for the summer with all the summer camps in Connecticut.

-At these Connecticut summer camps, you're child can enjoy a season full of fun traditional camp activities and learning experiences.
-We included summer programs for different age groups, varying session dates and different camp locations, so you can find the one that suits your child the most.
+At these summer camps, you’re child can enjoy a season full of fun traditional camp activities and learning experiences.
+We included summer programs for different age groups, varying session dates and different camp locations, so you can find the Connecticut summer camp that suits your child the most.

 1. Camp Cody